chromium/ballista/docs/design_notes.md

 Our original design was to represent every action with a neat `Action` object.
-Update events would be delivered directly to the `Action` (rather than to a global object), which allowed you to write this beautiful code in the requester's service worker:
+Update events would be delivered directly to the `Action` (rather than to a global object), which allowed you to write this nice, simple code in the requester's service worker:

 ```js